jacobkap/crimebythenumbers/docs/example-project.md

 One of the annoying quirks of dealing with FBI data is that different agencies report each year.
 So comparing different years has an issue because you'll be doing an apples-to-oranges competition as an agency may report one year but not another.
 So for this data the first thing we need to do is to make sure we're only looking at agencies that reported data in both years.
 The first few lines check which agencies reported in 2019 and which agencies reported in 2020.
 We do this by looking at which ORIs (in the "ori" column) are present in each year (as agencies that did not report won't be in the data).
 An ORI is the an FBI term for a unique ID for that agency.
 Then we make a vector which has only the ORIs that are present in both years.

 We then subset the data to only data from 2019 and 2020 and where the agency reported in both years.
 Subsetting essentially means that we only keep the rows of data that meet those conditions.
 Another quirk of this data is that it includes homicides that are not murder - namely, negligent manslaughter.
-So the final subsetting condition we want it to only include murder and nonnegligent manslaughter.
+So the final subsetting condition we use is that it only includes murder and nonnegligent manslaughter.

 ```r